cs-batagi/CSBatagiFrontend/README.md

 ## GitHub Workflows

 - `stats.yml`: Updates statistics data in the frontend component
-- `deploy.yml`: Deploys the frontend to GitHub Pages
+- `jekyll-gh-pages.yml`: Deploys the frontend to GitHub Pages

 ## GitHub Pages Deployment

 The frontend is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The deployment workflow is defined in `.github/workflows/deploy.yml`.
-The workflow deploys the content of the `frontend` directory to the `gh-pages` branch, which is then served by GitHub Pages.
+The deployment workflow is defined in `.github/workflows/jekyll-gh-pages.yml`.
+The workflow deploys the content of the `frontend` directory to GitHub Pages, which is then served at the repository's GitHub Pages URL.

 ## Adding New Components